ueokande/kubectl-mount/README.md

 ```
 ## :stop_sign: Limitation

+### Read-only filesystem

+It is required to update files safely to write to files or create a file on the mounted files system, and it is not implemented yet.
+The `kubectl mount` mounts as a read-only file system to protect files on the pod.

+### Ristribution requirements

 The `kubectl mount` requires the following commands to be installed in the container:

 - `find` or `ls`